Chaklader/Machine-Learning/README.md

-		Quantopian - EdUCation For The Quantitative Finance
+		Quantopian - Education For The Quantitative Finance